shamilM2/DIP392-Chubaruk/README.md

 As a senior player, I want the software to have a clear and readable interface, so that I can see my scores and understand the game easily.

+Black-Box Testing
+Instructions: Week 4
+Journal
+Remember: Black box tests should only be based on your requirements and should work independent of design.

+The following prompts are meant to aid your thought process as you complete the black box testing portion of this exercise.
+Please review your list of requirements and respond to each of the prompts below.
+Feel free to add additional notes.
+●	What does input for the software look like (e.g., what type of data, how many pieces of data)?
+○	The input for the software includes various types of data, including player names, dice rolls, and game settings.
+The number of pieces of data will depend on the number of players, number of rounds, and other settings selected.

+●	What does output for the software look like (e.g., what type of data, how many pieces of data)?
+○	The output for the software includes game scores, current player turn, and other game-related information.
+The number of pieces of data will depend on the number of players, number of rounds, and other settings selected.

+●	What equivalence classes can the input be broken into?
+○	The input can be broken into equivalence classes based on the number of players, number of rounds, type of dice rolls, and other game settings selected.
+○
+●	What boundary values exist for the input?
+○	Boundary values for the input include minimum and maximum number of players, minimum and maximum number of rounds, minimum and maximum number of dice rolls, and other game settings

+●	Are there other cases that must be tested to test all requirements?
+○	Other cases that must be tested include error-handling cases such as incorrect input values, invalid user actions, and unexpected software behavior.
+●	Other notes:
+○	The testing should also include testing for sound effects, GUI design, and user experience.
+Additionally, the software should be tested for reliability and performance, ensuring that it can handle multiple players and maintain stability without crashing or producing errors during use.